 Conflict Minerals

-From 2023, Wistron will post "CMRT-free" (Conflict Mineral-Free) statements on the outer boxes of the products to declare that the Company does not use conflict minerals (such posting can be adjusted according to different business units).
+Since 2023, Wistron has begun affixing the declaration "CMRT-free" (Conflict Mineral-Free) on the outer packaging of our products, affirming that our company does not utilize conflict minerals.
+(The labeling may be adjusted according to different business units.)

 suppliers that have signed